 - Payment method: Cash only; you can’t use debit cards, credit cards, and other forms of payment for MoneyGrams at CVS.

 - Find your nearest CVS

 Simply walk up to an available checkout register and let the cashier know that you want to purchase a money order.
+You’ll need to show a government-issued photo ID, such as a driver’s license or state ID card, to get a money order.
 Once you pay the cashier — in cash — you’ll be able to walk away with your money order in hand.

 Suggested Article: These Businesses Do Money Orders for Free

 Does CVS Cash Money Orders?

 While you can buy a money order at CVS, you can’t cash one.
 If you need to cash a money order, see our article on places to cash a money order, or our article specifically on places to cash a MoneyGram money order.